PaddlePaddle/book/machine_translation/README.en.md

 <p align="center">
 <img src="image/encoder_attention.png" width=500><br/>
 Figure 5.
-Encoder using bi-directional GRU
+Encoder using bi-directional GRU (源语编码状态: Word Embedding Sequence for the Source Language; 词向量: Word Embedding; 独热编码: One-hot Encoding; 编码器: Encoder)
 </p>

 #### Decoder

-The goal of the decoder is to maximize the probability of the next correct word.
+The goal of the decoder is to maximize the probability of the next correct word in target language.
 The main idea is as follows:

 1. At each time step $i$, given the encoding vector (or context vector) $c$ of the source sentence, the $i$-th word $u_i$ from the ground-truth target language and the RNN hidden state $z_i$, the next hidden state $z_{i+1}$ is computated as: